The Pros and Cons of Stanford

 “Olympic athletes” “tech entrepreneurs” “world-class STEM research” “everyone’s majoring in CS or engineering” “everyone’s trying to develop an app” “amazing Bay Area weather” “beautiful campus” “the heart of Silicon Valley” “Spanish-style architecture” “hustle culture” “the Stanford bubble” “safer than Berkeley” “Palo Alto is super-expensive” “Ivy of the west”

 Stanford is arguably the most prestigious university on the West Coast, rivaled only by the best programs at UC Berkeley and UCLA.
-Compared to those juggernaut public universities (which each have more than 30,000 undergraduates), Stanford is a relatively small, private university with only 8,000 undergraduates, and it’s extremely difficult to get into with a 4% acceptance rate, putting it on par with Princeton and MIT.
-The school runs on a quarter system, which allows students to sample more courses, but covers material at an accelerated pace.
+Compared to those juggernaut public universities (which each has more than 30,000 undergraduates), Stanford is a relatively small, private university with only 8,000 undergraduates, and it’s extremely difficult to get into with a 4% acceptance rate, putting it on par with Princeton and MIT.

 You can think of Stanford as “MIT with athletes,” meaning that, on the one hand, it’s a world-class STEM university, located in the heart of Silicon Valley, which is the world epicenter for tech investment and innovation.
 But it also boasts arguably the best athletic program in the nation; Stanford has won more NCAA team championships than any other school in history.
 So if you’re an elite athlete, or a STEM prodigy, Stanford might be the perfect place for you.

 You can’t talk about life at Stanford without talking about its infamous “hustle culture.”
 Just like at UPenn, everyone at Stanford seems to be insanely busy all the time, mostly working on some kind of new app or tech start-up venture.
-And students frequently drop out early to pursue their billion-dollar ideas full-time, often with the encouragement, mentorship, and financial investment of their professors.
+And students frequently drop out early to pursue their billion-dollar ideas, often with the encouragement, mentorship, and even financial investment of their professors.

 The Pros of Stanford…